Audiveris/audiveris/docs/_pages/ui_examples/trinitas/README.md

 We select the glyph (which is almost intact, despite the half head on right) and assign it the whole note shape using the shape palette.

+To do so, in shape palette, we select the "HeadsAndDot" family figured by a black head and, while the target glyph is still selected, we use a double-click on the WHOLE_NOTE icon.

+**Remember**: the OMR engine uses a specific technique (*template matching*) to recognize heads.
+The glyph classifier works correctly for isolated fixed-size symbols like a treble key but would work very poorly on heads because their underlying glyph is often difficult to retrieve (think of glyph merge between head and staff lines and/or between head and stem).
+So, don't even think of Glyph Classifier top 5 output when dealing with heads!
+{: .nota-bg }

 ### Sheet #1, Measure #14